 3. Be honest

 Do not fill a subject line with false promises.
-Your email subject lines are a commitment: when the receiver opens the email, they will find on the inside what you committed to from the outside.
+Your email subject lines are a commitment: when the receiver opens the email, they will find what you committed to from the outside on the inside.
 If this isn’t the case, and you don’t follow through, you will lose trust, authority, future opens, and ultimately, members on your list.